Pheoxy/linux_install/archlinux_install_i3.md

 `nano /etc/pacman.d/mirrorlist`

 #### Install base system
-`pacstrap -i /mnt base base-devel`
+`pacstrap -i /mnt base base-devel openssh`

 Generate the fstab so we can install a boot loader: